 14. Muscles Aches

-Muscle aches aren’t the only aches the flu can cause.
+Muscle aches aren’t the only aches you’ll feel with the flu, though…

 13. Body Aches